 The roads in Montenegro are good overall

-The majority of the roads we travelled on in Montenegro were sealed, two-lane highways with overtaking lanes that open and close periodically.
-Apart from the occasional pothole, we thought the roads were very well-maintained.
+The majority of the roads we travelled on in Montenegro were sealed, two-lane roads with overtaking lanes that open and close periodically.
+Dual carriageways are only found in urban areas, while in the mountains, some roads are more narrow.
+Apart from the occasional pothole, we thought the roads were very well maintained overall.

 Rock fall can be a hazard in mountainous areas, so keep an eye out for debris.
 Along the coast and Bay in particular, the highway hugs the cliff.
 There are crash barriers in place, and the roads tend to widen to accommodate curves.